germain-hug/Deep-RL-Keras/README.md

 ```

 ## N-step Advantage Actor Critic (A2C)
 The Actor-Critic algorithm is a model-free, off-policy method where the critic acts as a value-function approximator, and the actor as a policy-function approximator.
 When training, the critic predicts the TD-Error and guides the learning of both itself and the actor.
 In practice, we approximate the TD-Error using the Advantage function.
 For more stability, we use a shared computational backbone across both networks, as well as an N-step formulation of the discounted rewards.
 We also incorporate an entropy regularization term ("soft" learning) to encourage exploration.
 While A2C is simple and efficient, running it on Atari Games quickly becomes intractable due to long computation time.
 However, one can parallelize computation using multi-threaded agents, which is the point of A3C.
+We test A2C on the Cartpole-V1 environment.

 ```bash
 python3 A2C/main.py --env CartPole-v1 --nb_episodes 10000 --render